LabIMotion/labimotion.github.io/docs/blog/categories/preview/2025-11-05-announcing-labimotion-2-1-0-preview.md

 has_toc: true
 ---

-Chemotion LabIMotion 2.1.0 is now available for public preview!
+Chemotion LabIMotion 2.1.0 in public preview
 {: .fs-7 .fw-500 }

 ---